Estimation of partial rankings from sparse, noisy comparisons: Methods

-Eq.~\ref{eq:saddle_point} defines a set of $R$ self-consistent equations for the $\sigma_r$'s which can be iteratively solved until convergence.
+Eq.~\eqref{eq:saddle_point} defines a set of $R$ self-consistent equations for the $\sigma_r$'s which can be iteratively solved until convergence.
 If $E(\bm{r})$ is the number of non-zero entries in the matrix $\bm{\omega}$ when the ranks are equal to $\bm{r}$, then the complexity of this algorithm is $O(E(\bm{r}))$.
-These iterative updates for the player's strengths have been previously studied in~\cite{newman2023efficient}, where it was shown that they are guaranteed to converge and do so quite efficiently in practice.
+These iterative updates for the player's strengths are of the same form as those introduced in Eq.~\eqref{eq:MAP_update} and benefit from the same convergence guarantees.

+To update $\bm{r}$ given $\bm{\sigma}$, we can greedily identify the pair of consecutive ranks $r<r'$ that produces the largest decrease $\Delta \mathcal{L}(r,r')$ in the negative log-posterior when the two ranks are merged.
+To do this, it is useful to rewrite the negative log-posterior as follows: